So, you want to learn how to reset a school or enterprise Chromebook.

 Samsung Series 5

-Here’s detailed instruction on unmanaging a Samsung Series 5:
+Here’s detailed instructions on unmanaging a Samsung Series 5:

 Note: Be sure there’s at least a good hour of battery time remaining before you being.
 If not, charge it first.